burakunal28/lyc/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser or install the Love Your Cat app on your mobile device.
-3. Go to [this](https://burakunal28.github.io/lyc) link to start the application.

 ## Features